gershnik/libuuid-cmake/README.md

 ## Settings and targets

+### Choosing static or shared libraries
-There are 3 variables that affect the build.
+There are 3 variables that affect the type of library built:

 * `LIBUUID_SHARED` - if set enables shared library target even if it otherwise wouldn't be enabled
 * `LIBUUID_STATIC` - if set enables static library target even if it otherwise wouldn't be enabled